 To Hell and Back

-This urban fantasy is a paperback edition that was published by Orbit on January 1, 2008 and has 416 pages.
+urban fantasy that was published by Orbit on January 1, 2008 and has 416 pages.

 Explore it on Goodreads or Amazon.